 - More powerful than normal vacuum cleaners.

-- You don’t need to bring anything around with you.
+- You don’t need to carry around a heavy unit.

 - Healthier indoor air quality since the debris container is located outside of living areas in the house.